bpanthi977/safehouse-plus/README.md

 # safehouse+

 `safehouse+` is a CLI application to run agents and other programs inside a sandbox for macOS.
-It runs any command you give (e.g. `safehouse+ claude`, `safehouse+ ./some-script.sh`) inside macOS's inbuilt sandboxing tool (called `sandbox-exec`). `safehouse+` builds upon [`safehouse`](https://agent-safehouse.dev) and provides a TUI to configure sandbox permissions, restart quickly, and see/export the generated `safehouse` policy without memorizing flags.
+It runs any command you give inside macOS's inbuilt sandboxing tool (called `sandbox-exec`). `safehouse+` builds upon [`safehouse`](https://agent-safehouse.dev) and provides a TUI to configure sandbox permissions, resume agent session with updated permissions, and see/export the generated `safehouse` policy without memorizing flags.

-It does not modify `safehouse`; it builds and runs `safehouse` commands for you.

 ## Installation